- Team: Tech

 We have an opening for a backend engineer to help us plan and produce top-notch banking products.

-We have spent the last three years building a bank for European businesses.
+We have spent the last four years building a bank for European businesses.
 We are reenvisonning practically everything, from technology to procedures, and are committed to incorporating thoughtful and creative design throughout.

 About the position

 The role centers on our Core Banking System (CBS), the heart of our technical infrastructure, which we’ve written in Elixir (~10%) and Kotlin (~90%) and have developed entirely in-house.
 Your contributions to our CBS will focus on the development of our transaction management system including connection to payment systems (SEPA) and to the ledger, as well as fraud detection, etc.

 More broadly, you will work on the APIs that allow our backend to communicate with our apps (desktop and mobile).
 You will also integrate the third-party services we rely on.
 You will be the go-to person on the tech side for banking issues, the starting point for our developments.